Subhamaym06/Tic-Tac-Toe/README.md

 ### Single Player Mode 🤖:
 1. Choose whether you want to play as "X" or "O".
-2. The game will automatically start, and the computer will take its turn after your move.
+2. The computer will automatically take its turn after your move.
 3. The computer makes random moves, making each game unique and unpredictable.

 ### Two Player Mode 👥: